-Welcome to the Introductory R3 course!
+Welcome to the Introductory R3 workshop!

 • ✔️ Accept the GitHub Organization invite